The table below shows a subset of the

-The table below shows a subset of the diabetes data used in Tibshirani et al. (2004).
-There are 10 explanatory variables, including age (age
+diabetes data used in Tibshirani et al. (2004).
+There are 10 explanatory

-) and mean arterial blood pressure (map
+body mass index (bmi) and mean arterial blood pressure

-) is a continuous measure of disease progression one year after the baseline measurements.
+(y) is a continuous measure of disease progression one year

 Table: measurements on 442 diabetes patients over 10 potential predictor variables and the response variable, a measure of disease progression after one year.